 4) Social media influencers

-These influencers are the ones who we know well through their social media platforms.
+These influencers are the ones we know through their social media platforms.
 Thousands and even millions of people follow them.
-They share content across a wide range of topics like health, workouts, cars, diet, travel, etc.
+They share content on health, workouts, cars, diet, travel, etc.

 How to work with them

 If an influencer is on Instagram, you can get them to post a picture with your product and tag your social account.
-If they are on Facebook, you can ask them to do a live unboxing video.
-The same concept applies to Twitter and YouTube.
+For Facebook, ask them to do a live unboxing video.
+The same concept applies to X and YouTube.
 You can even get them to host a contest or giveaway of your products.

 They are trusted contributors in their industries because of their expert knowledge.
-They are a great option to work with because their followers are people who are also invested in their subjects.
+They are a great option to work with because their followers are invested in their subjects.

 How to work with them

-You can most likely find these influencers through social media and even through more academic platforms like journals.
-If you choose to work with a key opinion leader, then your business will have a wider range of people to choose from.
-Ask them to give their expert advice about your product and mention you in their column, share branded content or pose with your product.
+You can find these influencers through social media or academic platforms like journals.
+Ask them to give expert advice about your product and mention you in their column, share branded content, or pose with your product.

 How to create an influencer marketing strategy